III. B North - East Region

 https://mytasteforliving.com/en/bulgaria/fortress-cherven

-Several kilometers further toward Dve Mogili you will see a sign toward Orlova Chucka Cave.
+Several kilometers further toward Dve Mogili you will see a sign for Orlova Chucka Cave.
 The cave is located just over the Canyon of Rusenski Lom River.
-The cave is very attractive, it is worth to visit it.
-The place near it is nice to set up a tent, there is a water too.
-Coffee and drinks are available in the little info centre, but when we visited this place, already it was closed.
-August '19 we spent a night in this nice spot.
-The next morning we visited the Cave.
+The cave is very attractive, it is worth visiting.
+Near the cave is nice place to set up a tent.
+There is a water there, too.
+Coffee and drinks are available in the little info center.

 Orlova Chucka Cave: https://en.wikipedia.org/wiki/Orlova_Chuka

-The next little town along your road is Dve Mogili.
-Very little information for it can be seen here:
+The next little town along your route is Dve Mogili.
+Some information about the area can be seen here:

 https://en.wikipedia.org/wiki/Dve_Mogili http://www.guide-bulgaria.com/NC/rousse/dve_mogili/dve_mogili